Institutional Research and Effectiveness

 Covenant College is a faith-based institution of higher education committed to the Bible as the Word of God written, and accepts as its most adequate and comprehensive interpretation the summary contained in the Westminster Confession of Faith and Catechisms.
-The Office of Institutional Research supports this mission through the assessment of institutional effectiveness, student learning outcomes, and post-baccalaureate measures.
+The Office of Institutional Research and Effectiveness supports this mission through the assessment of institutional effectiveness, student learning outcomes, and post-baccalaureate measures.

 Entering freshmen are tested on the Proficiency Profile published by Educational Testing Service, which provides a benchmark for assessing academic progress in critical thinking, reading, writing, and mathematics.
 Second-semester juniors are assessed using the same measure.
 Analysis of these data determine how well students are gaining general education skills through the Covenant College core curriculum.
-Results for both freshmen and senior cohorts are measured against national norms provided by ETS.
+Results for both freshmen and junior cohorts are measured against national norms provided by ETS.

 Availability of Data